LeaderOnePro/Operit/README(E).md

 Operit AI introduces a revolutionary voice interaction feature.
 It's no longer just about simple voice commands; it's an intelligent partner capable of **natural, continuous conversations**.
 By combining powerful local and cloud-based voice technologies, you can communicate fluently with the AI, achieving comprehensive voice control for everything from casual chats and queries to executing complex tasks.

-### 🖥️ Built-in Ubuntu 24 VM
+### 🖥️ Built-in Ubuntu 24 Environment

-Operit AI includes a complete Ubuntu 24 virtual machine environment, meaning you can have a powerful, desktop-class Linux system on your phone.
+Operit AI includes a complete Ubuntu 24 environment, meaning you can have a powerful, desktop-class Linux system on your phone.
 This provides unprecedented support for the **stable operation of MCPs (Method, Coder, and Plan)**, allowing you to execute complex code tasks and automation workflows securely and efficiently without worrying about compatibility or environmental issues.

 ### 🎨 Powerful Theming and Personalization